Cape Expedition: Coastwatching

 Early instructions to the coastwatchers emphasised concealment, with emergency radios set up in the scrub near each station.
-As well as their primary task of keeping their eyes on the sea for ships, the men (no women were involved) carried out surveys, took weather measurements, and made observations on the wildlife of the islands.
+As well as their primary task of keeping their eyes on the sea for ships, the men (no women were involved) carried out surveys, took weather measurements, and made observations and collections of the wildlife of the islands.
 Each station made radio contact daily with New Zealand, at staggered times to minimise the risk of their presence becoming known.
 The men were relieved yearly, though a few repeated their tours of duty; two of them spent three years on the islands, with the naturalist J.H.
 Sorensen spending four years on Campbell Island.

 A popular recreational activity, which also supplied fresh meat to supplement the preserved food rations, was hunting the introduced species of wildlife on the islands.
 On Auckland Island there were wild pigs and, on Enderby Island, wild cattle and blue rabbits.
 On Campbell Island the feral sheep provided high quality lamb and mutton.